koze2totwo/book_store/README.md

-Download the above folder as it is, save it somewhere.
+Download the above folder Website as it is, save it somewhere.

 Run main.html file.
+Not complete!!!!